Trudie Lang: Clinical research during the 2014 Ebola outbreak

 Lang was part of a team of scientists at the University of Oxford developing clinical trials for therapeutics against Ebola.
 She advocated against randomised controlled trials in this specific outbreak, arguing that this model was not appropriate when there was already mistrust of health systems and people were desperate to access medication.
 Instead the team wanted to give drugs to all Ebola patients and compare survival rates before and after the trial had started.
 This was met with conflicting stances from the US FDA, however following a meeting with the WHO, the team's approach was approved.

 Lang took charge of liaising with regulators and the drug company in order to start the trial as quickly as possible.
 She also briefed US White House officials on the progress of clinical research during the Ebola outbreak.
-In the end the trial took less than 4 months to be organised, compared to the average 18 months expected for these kind of trials.
+In the end the trial took less than 4 months to be organised, compared to the average 18 months expected for this kind of trial.

 Professional service

 Alongside her research, Lang has advised the UK government on various areas of global health.
 In 2015, she provided evidence to the House of Commons Science & Technology Select Committee inquiry on the UK's response to Ebola.
 She highlighted the importance of being prepared to undertake research during emerging outbreaks, and the importance of coordination between research groups.
 She also provided information about the unique regulatory and approval process for the Ebola clinical trials.

 Lang has provided expert opinion in many media outlets on topics including Ebola virus, Zika virus, epidemic management, and SARS-CoV2.
-She has advocated for better: clinical trial protocols, training of researchers and coordination between research groups in order to be better prepared for future outbreaks.
+She has advocated for better clinical trial protocols, training of researchers and coordination between research groups in order to be better prepared for future outbreaks.
 Lang was cited as an expert in helping inform the British public during the 2020 SAR-CoV2 pandemic.
 She has also engaged in outreach with the wider public, giving talks on malaria and emerging diseases, including Zika and Ebola.

 Lang is director of the Global Health Network, a digital platform for researchers in global health.